gameplay3d/gameplay-deps/README.md

 ## iOS Compiling

-* Generates makefile build targets.
-* Run from platform terminal.
+* Run from terminal console.
-* Builds the arm architecture that combines armv7,armv7s and arm64.
+* Builds the arm architecture which combines armv7,armv7s and arm64 for iPhone or iPad.

 ```
 $ cd GamePlay-deps